 - a Creatures book

-The books should be long, grey-scale books.
-GURPS is -- and should always be -- a premium content brand, not a premium production brand.
-Pretty pictures are useless if the content is no there.
+The books should be 256+ page, greyscale books.
+GURPS is—and should always be—a premium content brand, not a premium production brand.
+Pretty pictures are useless if the content is not there.
 Excellent content is not made better with pretty pictures.
 Good, solid, black-and-white art is perfect for the style GURPS uses.

-Primary sub-systems (e.g., technological levels) should be handled in the most simple and basic manner.
-Long, grey-scale books going into these concepts in detail should be planned and assigned as the 5th Edition is being put together.
+Primary subsystems (e.g., technological levels) should be handled in the most simple and basic manner.
+Books going into these concepts in detail should be planned and assigned as the 5th Edition is being put together.

-Specialized sub-systems (e.g., magic, powers) should be left out of the core books entirely.
-Long, grey-scale books detailing these concepts in detail should be planned and assigned as the 5th Edition is being put together as well.
+Specialized subsystems (e.g., magic, powers) should be left out of the core books entirely.
+Books detailing these concepts in detail should be planned and assigned as the 5th Edition is being put together as well.

-Applications of the sub-systems (e.g., specific magic systems, psionics, super-powers, alternate tech trees) should be planned as well.
-Medium or long, grey-scale books should be produced for these purposes.
+Applications of the subsystems (e.g., specific magic systems, psionics, super-powers, alternate tech trees) should be planned as well.
+Books should be produced for these purposes.

 These are my thoughts on the matter.
 Share your thought below!